david-grs/david-grs.github.io/_posts/2016-03-20-tls_performance_overhead_cost_linux.markdown

 {% gist david-grs/8f8f38b6b63216a97c5c CMakelists.txt %}
 <br />
 The results are quite straightforward: no overhead at all.
-There is always a bit of jitter with hardware counters, so do not guess we have more cycles with the TLS test, there is quite some variance here between several runs.
+There is always a bit of jitter with hardware counters, so do not conclude we have more cycles with the TLS test, there is quite some variance here between several runs.
 {% gist david-grs/8f8f38b6b63216a97c5c Output.txt %}
 <br />
 The assembly code also confirms it.
 I build with CLang 3.6 but I got the same with GCC 4.7: